stargate-bukkit/Stargate-Bukkit/README.md

 #### \[Version 0.7.6.5]

 - Resolve issue with buttons on glass gates falling off
-- /sg reload can now be used ingame (stargate.admin.reload permission)
+- /sg reload can now be used in-game (stargate.admin.reload permission)

 #### \[Version 0.7.6.4]

-- Move blockBreak to HIGHEST priority, this resolves issues with region protection plugins
+- Move blockBreak to the HIGHEST priority, this resolves issues with region protection plugins

 #### \[Version 0.7.6.3]